Arnavion/pfsense-dashboard-cli/README.md

 # How to use

-1. Copy config.toml.example to `~/.config/pfsense-dashboard/config.yaml` and edit it to match your router.
+1. Copy config.yaml.example to `~/.config/pfsense-dashboard/config.yaml` and edit it to match your router.

 1. Build and install the binary under `$PATH`, such as in `~/bin`.